Plant.ID Seminar Series: Molecular identification of plants for science and society

 ||

-15:30 | Molecular methods for herbal medicine authentication and the need for standardization in the regulation of the global supply chain | |
+15:30 | Analytical methods for herbal medicine authentication and the need for standardization in the regulation of the global supply chain | |

 Anthony Booker (University of Westminster) |